uptrace/bun-docs/docs/guide/pg-migration.md

 # Migrating from go-pg

-Bun is a rewrite of [go-pg](https://github.com/go-pg/pg) on top of `sql.DB`.
-As a consequence, it works with different databases, for example, PostgreSQL, MySQL, and SQLite.
+Bun is a rewrite of [go-pg](https://github.com/go-pg/pg) that works with PostgreSQL, MySQL, and SQLite.

 Bun's query builder is fully compatible with go-pg's builder, but some rarely used APIs are removed (for example, `WhereOrNotGroup`).
 In most cases, you won't need to rewrite your queries.